prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.7/api/useEditor.md

         ["toNode", "() => Node", "Parses a serialized Node back into it's full Node form"] ]]
     ]],
-    ["inContext", "boolean", "Returns false if the component is rendered outside of the `<Editor />`.
+    ["inContext", "boolean", "Returns false if the component is rendered outside of the &lt;Editor /&gt;.
 This is useful if you are designing a general component that you also wish to use outside of Craft.js."], ["...collected", "Collected", "The collected values returned from the collector"] ]
   ]